 These corporations are quoted in stock exchanges that are in charge of ensuring proper market conditions for the trading of stocks, the New York Stock Exchange – NYSE – or the NASDAQ, respectively the largest and second-largest stock exchanges in the US and the world.

 The Dow Jones Industrial Average Index

-To follow the evolution of the American financial markets and economy, the stocks of 30 large publicly traded companies listed in the NYSE or the NASDAQ are aggregated to form the Dow Jones Industrial Average index – abbreviated DJIA -.
+To follow the evolution of the American financial markets and economy, the stocks of 30 large publicly traded companies listed on the NYSE or the NASDAQ are aggregated to form the Dow Jones Industrial Average index – abbreviated DJIA – and generally referred to as the Dow Jones, or more simply the Dow.
 It is compiled by adding the price of one share of stock for each component company (with some correcting factors) and is widely considered to be the reference index of the US.

-The real-time quotation of the DJIA can be followed with convenient graphical tools from a number of sources, including Google Finance, Yahoo Finance, Bloomberg, etc.
+The real-time quotation of the Dow index can be followed with convenient graphical tools from a number of sources, including Google Finance, Yahoo Finance, Bloomberg, etc.

 Note that this post is part of a series:

 - Top companies from Mexico

 - Top companies from Brazil

 - Top companies from Germany

 - Top companies from India